Fitness Trackers & Apps

 How are team standings calculated?

-There are three separate team standings - one for each competition category.
-Team standings are based on cumulative results and are calculated as average weight loss percentage, average exercise minutes, and average pedometer steps per participating team member.
+There are four separate team standings-one for each competition category.
+Team standings are based on cumulative results and are calculated as average weight loss percentage, average exercise minutes, average pedometer steps, and average number of sustainable activities completed per participating team member.
 Your team's average for a specific category will be calculated based on the number of team members actually competing in that category, not the total number of members on your team.
 But, if you have a team member competing in a category and they are not reporting their progress online, that is calculated into your team average.

 When will team standings be published?